 - Approved - A manager has reviewed the policy and has approved it.

-To complete a policy, click on the policy name that is Incomplete.
+To accept a policy, click on the policy name that is Incomplete.
 From here, you will be able to download a copy of the policy document (right side of the screen) for your review.

 Step 4.
-Approving Completed Policies
+Approving Accepted Policies

-Once staff members have completed and uploaded their signed policies, a manager now has the opportunity to review them and make sure they are completed properly.
+Once staff members have completed and optionally uploaded their signed policies, a manager now has the opportunity to review them and make sure they are completed properly.
 At this point, the manager can approve the document, and the staff member is now considered compliant for the policy.

 To get started, click Reports > Policy Compliance Audit.
 From here, you will see a list of policies.
 By default the report is ordered by the policies that need attention, however you can filter the report by a number of criteria to narrow down the list.